 Be aware that low and no days aren’t exactly going to be easy, some people tolerate low carbs better than others.
-If you find you are struggling with energy then you need to increase carbs and miss out the no carb days.
+If you find you are struggling with energy then you need to increase carbs and miss out the no-carb days.

-Remember this is only given as guidance and any change in dietary intake should be carefully considered and sanctioned by a doctor.
+Remember this is only given as guidance and any change in the dietary intake should be carefully considered and sanctioned by a doctor.